Tiagura/homelab/tailscale-exit-node/README.md

 # Tailscale Docker Exit Node

-This repository provides the configuration files needed to set up a Tailscale Docker container as an exit node, allowing secure access to your home network through Tailscale.
-This setup is desinged to work on Proxmox using an unprivileged LXC container with Docker installed.
-However this setup will probably work with any docker host.
+This repository contains the necessary configuration files to set up a Tailscale Docker container as an exit node, enabling secure access to your home network via Tailscale.
+While this setup is designed to run on Proxmox using an unprivileged LXC container with Docker installed, it should work on any Docker host.

 ## Setup Steps